icerpc/icerpc-docs/README.md

 ## Generating a PDF

-To generate a PDF of the documentation, use the `PDF` tool in `/tools/pdf`.
-This is a simple script that uses [puppeteer](https://pptr.dev) to generate a PDF of the documentation site.
-To use the tool, run the following command:
+This repository provides a tool for generating a PDFs from the documentation using [puppeteer](https://pptr.dev).
+To run the tool, use the following commands:

 ```bash
 cd tools/pdf